PAs and Social Determinants of Health: 4 Things to Know

 - SDOH are associated with health outcomes.

 SDOH disproportionately affect patients who are racial minorities.
-Healthcare delivery and management of chronic diseases is directly attributed to SDOH, with lower income communities having a larger share of the disease burden and a disproportionately higher share of poor health outcomes.3 Between 1935 and 2016, persons in rural communities had a ten-year shorter life expectancy than the U.S. overall; African-Americans have the lowest life-expectancy of all ethnicities in the United States.4 This has been recently illustrated with COVID-19 exposure and infection.
+SDOH are directly related to healthcare delivery and management, with lower income communities having a larger share of the disease burden and a disproportionately higher share of poor health outcomes.3 Between 1935 and 2016, persons in rural communities had a ten-year shorter life expectancy than the U.S. overall; African-Americans have the lowest life-expectancy of all ethnicities in the United States.4 This has been recently illustrated with COVID-19 exposure and infection.
 Across the U.S., death rates from COVID-19 show that 61.6 per 100,000 African Americans die compared to 28.5 per 100,000 white Americans; similar findings are true for indigenous persons (43.2) as well.5

 - Most PAs report that they review some social determinants before assessing a patient.